 If you think you were previously infected with COVID-19, you should speak with your doctor about your symptoms or exposure to infected individuals.

-Results from your antibody test will indicate that you either:
+Results from your antibody test will indicate:

 - If you test positive you were previously infected with COVID-19.
 You should continue to take steps to prevent a future COVID-19 infection.
 Researchers do not yet know if you are protected from being infected again.